-In modern government, responsibility for the collection of taxes is often decoupled from the setting of fiscal policy - the former being considered an operational matter, the latter one of policy.
-For instance, in the US, responsibility for the collection of taxes resides with an operational bureau of the Department of the Treasury, the Internal Revenue Service (IRS), whereas responsibility for fiscal policy lies on the policy side of the Department - the Office of Tax Policy.
-This structure is mirrored in the UK between H.M.
-Treasury and its collection agency, H.M.
-Revenue and Customs (HMRC).
-Therefore, although tax rates are endogenous at the level of government, they are typically exogenous to the tax authority itself, which instead has a narrow operational remit.
+Although fiscal policy, the tax authority budget, and the fine rate on noncompliance, are all endogenous at the level of government, I treat these as exogenous to the tax authority.
+In government, responsibility for the collection of taxes is usually decoupled from the setting of fiscal policy - the former being considered an operational matter, the latter one of policy.
+For instance, in the US, responsibility for the collection of taxes resides with an operational bureau of the Department of the Treasury, the Internal Revenue Service (IRS), whereas responsibility for fiscal policy lies on the policy side of the Department - the Office of Tax Policy.3